Understanding ResNet and analyzing various models on the CIFAR-10 dataset

 One of the major challenges included how deep networks could be built.
 Theoretically, it sounds cool to build deeper networks but in reality, it encounters a problem called degradation.
 It is the problem of the increase in the training error as deeper layers are constructed.
 This hurts our accuracy a lot.
 One another problem of building deeper networks includes the vanishing gradient descent.
 This happens in the backpropagation step, as we know in the neural networks we need to adjust weights after calculating the loss function.

-While backpropagating, we follow the chain rule, the derivatives of each layer are multiplied down the network.
-When we use a lot of deeper layers, and we have hidden layers like sigmoid, we could have derivatives being scaled down below 0.25 for each layer.
-So when n number of layers derivatives are multiplied the gradient decreases exponentially as we propagate down to the initial layers.
+We follow the chain rule while backpropagating and multiply the derivatives of each layer down the network.
+We use many deep layers, including hidden layers like sigmoid, which scale down the derivatives below 0.25 for each layer.
+Then multiply these derivatives across n layers, causing the gradient to decrease exponentially as we propagate down to the initial layers.

 As told earlier when we go very deep into a network we get blocks that have learned a lot and when we add deeper blocks to it tends to be just an identity mapping of the earlier block that is it is just the same as the earlier block.
 Degradation results suggest that there are difficulties in learning this identity mapping.
 To solve these problems we come across the ResNet paper.
-These are residual networks stacked together that allow us to build deep networks without degradation or vanishing gradient descent.
+We stack these residual networks together to build deep networks without causing degradation or vanishing gradient descent.

 We may think that it could be a result of overfitting too, but here the error% of the 56-layer network is worst on both training as well as testing data which does not happen when the model is overfitting.